 Third, as recommended by Fichtinger et al. (2015) and in line with Dhooma and Baker (2012) and Tappia et al. (2015), in-depth interviews with logistics and warehouse managers were conducted to validate the model.
 As previously acknowledged, existing models' significance in application to real companies is mostly unknown.
 Analytical models often rely upon a set of assumptions, and their insights are sometimes criticised as being too theoretical but not practical enough (Choi et al., 2016).
 To overcome this challenge, interviews were crucial to validate whether the insights are logical and applicable in the real world, thereby addressing the last validation stage (Sodhi and Tang, 2014).

-This stage leveraged the wide contact database available to the authors' research group, leading to drawning up a provisional list of companies.
+Leveraging the wide contact database available to the authors' research group, a provisional list of companies was drawn up.
 A group of 26 companies were first identified, selected based on their past experience and projects dealing with environmental sustainability at logistics facilities.
 Among those, 11 companies confirmed their availability to share data, so that detailed information was collected on one warehouse for each company.
 Since confidentiality was ensured, company names cannot be revealed.
 Sampling choice was driven by the fact that they had already introduced a monitoring system (offered by a commercial tool) to assess the environmental impact of their warehouses, also distinguishing among different sources of consumption.
 Consequently, at least partial (e.g. not splitting by functional areas) consumption and emission data were available to make comparison and validate the model's results.
-The key informants for the 11 companies were wide-acknowledged experts in the field, i.e. senior logistics managers with a more-than-ten-years' experience and a long history of involvement in energy efficiency projects for logistics facilities.
-When managers were asked to provide data they did not own directly, they were supported by their teams.
-As such, depending on the case, sustainability managers, energy managers, supply chain managers, and real estate officers were asked for specific support.
+The key informants for the 11 companies were wideacknowledged experts in the field, with a more-than-ten-years' experience and a long history of involvement in energy efficiency projects for logistics facilities.
 The considered warehouses differed in terms of industry sector, building features, flows, consumption figures, and energy efficient solutions currently in place.
 This increased the external validity of the study, while internal validity was guaranteed by framing the conceptual framework leveraging the previous literature (Yin, 2014).
 Data triangulation was broadly applied, and multiple sources including industry reports, news articles, and other available public documents corroborated evidence and improved the study's construct validity.
 Internal and construct validity were also supported by the adoption of an analytical approach for model development, thus providing clear functions and making explicit the underlying assumptions.
 Lastly, the draft of notes taken during the interviews and the model's outputs were sent back to the interviewees to check the level of validity and accuracy, increasing the study's reliability (Yin, 2014).
 As such, comparisons were made between the model's results and the partial data already available to the companies.